GhostDragonWasTaken/demeterchess/README.md

-	Any modification of my client is encouraged as it is open source, and you are welcome to contact me through Discord in order to get access to the source code: marquiseco
+	Any modification of my client is encouraged as it is open source, and you are welcome to contact me through Discord in order to get access to the source code: marquisburg